Find Affordable College Courses

 Top 10 Best Music Master's Degree Schools

 Our 2023 rankings named West Texas A&M University the best value school in the Southwest Region for music students working on their master’s degree.
-West Texas A&M University is a medium-sized public school located in the town of Canyon.
+West Texas A&M University is a moderately-sized public school located in the fringe town of Canyon.

-You’ll be in good company if you decide to attend Texas A&M University - Kingsville.
-It ranked #2 on our 2023 Best Value Music Master’s Degree Schools in the Southwest Region list.
-Located in the distant town of Kingsville, Texas A&M Kingsville is a public college with a moderately-sized student population.
+Out of the 28 schools in the Southwest Region that were part of this year’s ranking, Texas A&M University - Kingsville landed the # 2 spot on the list.
+Located in the distant town of Kingsville, Texas A&M Kingsville is a public college with a medium-sized student population.

 The average tuition and fees for an out-of-state graduate students at UT Rio Grande Valley are $15,677 a year.

-As a testament to the quality of education it offers, UT Rio Grande Valley also is in the top 20% of our Best Music Master’s Degree Schools in the Southwest Region ranking.
+In addition to its great value ranking, UT Rio Grande Valley is in the top 20% of all schools on our Best Music Master’s Degree Schools in the Southwest Region list.

 Out-of-state tuition fees for graduate students at Texas A&M Commerce are $14,682 per year.

-Texas Tech University came in at #8 in this year’s edition of the Best Value Music Master’s Degree Schools in the Southwest Region ranking.
-Texas Tech is a fairly large public school located in the city of Lubbock.
+Texas Tech University ranked #8 on this year’s Best Value Music Master’s Degree Schools in the Southwest Region list.
+Texas Tech is a very large public school located in the large city of Lubbock.

 Texas Tech graduate students pay an average of $17,698 in tuition and fees each year.